 That you can only do what you can do in the time you have.
-While I aim to meet my self-set deadlines I have to acknowledge that I’m only one person and I’m only human and that unforseeable stuff comes up from time to time that’s out of my control and I just have to accept it.
+While I aim to meet my self-set deadlines, I have to acknowledge that I’m only one person and I’m only human and that unforeseeable stuff comes up from time to time that’s out of my control and I just have to accept it.

 How do you find the right balance between being a partner, wife or mother and running your business?

-Well I’m only finding balance between being a single mama and running the business.
+Well, I’m only finding a balance between being a single mama and running the business.
 The best advice my business coach ever gave me was don’t be doing things in the home that you can be doing when your child is home (eg domestic duties, grocery shopping) even if it is quicker when they’re not there.
-Maximise your office (baby-free) hours and stick to business related tasks.
+Maximise your office (baby-free) hours and stick to business-related tasks.
 When my daughter is home the focus shifts back to her, although I will check and respond to social media while we snuggle and she watches Peppa Pig.